Teenaelza/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+# Description

+Tweeter cone is an app developed for educational purpose.
+Its aim is to build a dynamic single-page Twitter clone using HTML, CSS, JS, jQuery and AJAX.

 ## Getting Started